EgemennSahin/evoly-map/README.md

 # evoly Waste Collection Sensor Map

-This is a web application that displays the location of waste collection sensors on a map, and allows you to view information about each sensor by clicking on its icon.
+This is a web application that displays the location of sensors on a map, and allows you to view information about each sensor by clicking on its icon.
 The application is built using **Next.js**, **TypeScript**, **DynamoDB**, **Mapbox GL** ([React component](https://visgl.github.io/react-map-gl/)), **TailwindCSS**, and **React**.

 ## Features

-- Displays the location of waste collection sensors on a map.
+- Displays the location of sensors on a map.
-- Retrieves sensor location, customer information, and icons from DynamoDB.
+- Retrieves sensor location, customer information, and icon from DynamoDB.
-- Caches and saves the data for r and see the sensors associated with them, as well as search sensor by id.
+- Caches and saves the data for optimal speed
-- Shows further information foroptimal speed.
-- Allows you to select a custome a sensor upon clicking on it.
+- Shows further information when selecting a sensor by clicking on it or searching it's id.
 - (Additional) Streamlines the Calendly demo process to keep users on the website

 ## Development Documentation